 The Contest Is Still Going On …

 Late in the film, a close-up of a ticking clock is used as a transition between scenes.
 Then the scene fades out to be replaced with Zhang Mingdao standing alone there.
 He doesn’t know how long he has stood there, just secretly praying for other brothers and sisters in his heart.
-Meanwhile, the scenarist uses the content of Zhang Mingdao’s prayers to make a summary of all Christians’ choices: “Even at the cost of my life, I am willing to standfor God and I will absolutely not sign the statement of repentance.”
+Meanwhile, the scenarist uses the content of Zhang Mingdao’s prayers to make a summary of all Christians’ choices: “Even at the cost of my life, I am willing to stand testimony for God and I will absolutely not sign the statement of repentance.”
 Zhang Mingdao’s clenching his fists even more shows their destination to face the death unflinchingly.

 At the end of this movie, Zhang Mingdao and the others are handed over from the brainwashing base.
 Although the movie doesn’t clearly tell the truth that they are sentenced, they all know what they will face next in their hearts.
 In the corridor, Zhang Mingdao, Xu Xiangguang and Han Dongmei exchange their looks which contain too many contents: They are glad that they all stand testimony for God and don’t give in and they encourage each other to face the following environments.
 Watching this scene, I am moved very much.
 I really admire and yearn for the Christians’ knowing and treasuring each other on the basis of their being spiritually linked.